mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --parallel=NUMBER-OF-THREADS

    This option accepts an integer argument that specifies the number of threads the :program:`xtrabackup` child process should use to back up files concurrently.
 Note that this option works on file level, that is, if you have several .ibd files, they will be copied in parallel.
-If you have just single big .ibd file, it will have no effect.
+If your tables are stored together in a single tablespace file, it will have no effect.
 It is passed directly to xtrabackup's :option:`xtrabackup --parallel` option.
 See the :program:`xtrabackup` documentation for details

 .. option:: --password=PASSWORD